okeefm/s3g/doc/gcode_protocol.markdown

     X: (code, optional) If present, new X axis position, in mm
     Y: (code, optional) If present, new Y axis position, in mm
     Z: (code, optional) If present, new Z axis position, in mm
-    E: (code, optional) If present, speed of extrusion, in
+    E: (code, optional) If present, new A/B (depending on internal state machine) axis position, in mm
     F: (code, optional) Feedrate, in mm/min

 S3g Output